k1m-ch1/COSC121-Final-Project-Group-1-Restaurant-POS/README.md

 - [x] List, or Dictionary (for storage of food items, and customer orders)
 - [x] Read/Write/Update/Delete to File (updating menus, and storage in a JSON file)
 - [x] Interaction with the user through Terminal or other libraries (interaction through the terminal, with iterfzf acting as a search bar)

+## Personal TODO

+1. work on admin and related functions
+2. work on guest and related functions
+3. redesign the stuff